Rifle Scope Adjustment

 The purpose of the parallax adjustment is to eliminate this unwanted optical error that makes your crosshairs appear to "move".

 specific distance.
-If your scope has a parallax adjustment it can be perfectly adjusted for shooting at any distance, so that
+Scopes with higher magnification require a parallax adjustment that can be adjusted for shooting at any distance,

 as if they were painted on your target.
 This is very important when the "exact" position of your eye is not always concentric